This time we built our coverage a little differently, this couple just does not allow us to do it differently.

 15. In 2006, Fortishsharof's successful comeback album, "On the Watch", was released, accompanied by an extensive and popular tour.
 The album contains a combination of rock, electronic music, hip hop, and oriental music, played by members of the original ensemble that accompanied the duo in the early 90s.

-16. Fortis and Sakharof continued to participate in Minimal Compact reunions every few years, the last being in 2019, and in their honor,the band released a compilation album "Creation Is Perfect" which includes remakes of the band's songs as well as a new song.
+16. Fortis and Sakharof continued to participate in Minimal Compact reunions every few years, the last being in 2019, and in their honor, the band released a compilation album "Creation Is Perfect" which includes remakes of the band's songs as well as a new song.

-17. After the recovery of the covid-19 virus and Israel, led by the nations of the world, Fortisharoff went on a series of shows at the Raanana Amphitheater to celebrate the 31st anniversary of the album "1900?", As we mentioned in the opening, the shows were a huge success.
+17. After the recovery from the covid-19 virus and Israel, led by the nations of the world, Fortisharoff went on a series of shows at the Raanana Amphitheater to celebrate the 31st anniversary of the album "1900?", As we mentioned in the opening, the shows were a huge success.

 There is no way to describe the influence of this cosmic couple together and individually on Israeli music and there is also no way to describe the amounts of talent and music they have given us as listeners.
 Hope we have done them a favor and given them the respect they deserve.